Level 1 – Foundation Phase

 • Extended Session: 35-40 minutes

-All time estimates include Warm-Up and Cool-Down & Mobility.
+All time estimates include Warm-Up and Cool-Down.

 Weeks 1–2